-John Oliver On Facts, Donald Trump, And The Supreme Court For Dogs
+John Oliver On Facts, Donald Trump And The Supreme Court For Dogs

 On what works for the show

 We generally traffic in things that are not immediately funny, right?
 We will bring a joke to something.
 So lots of the stories that we have focused on are not funny at the first, second, or 34th glance.
-Really, you know, whether it's like chicken farmers or encryption or multi-level marketing — these are not immediately funny stories.
+Really, you know, whether it's like chicken farmers or encryption or multilevel marketing — these are not immediately funny stories.
 Our job is to make them funny. ...
 When we feel we're doing what do what we do best, it's highlighting stories that perhaps are under-covered or have been under-reported and where we can show people things they haven't seen before. ...

 One of the things that we looked at last year was the fiduciary rule in retirement savings, which, again, sounds like not a half an hour of television that you would be anxious to fall over yourself to watch. ...
 Lots of the issues that we're most attracted to are relatively timeless, right?
 They're not necessarily issues that have been thrown up that week.
 And the problem with the electoral process being so long is that everything is presented as being a binary choice between two political parties.
 And that's obviously absurd.
 But issues are far more complicated and there's often much more overlap between two sides that could occasionally be diametrically opposed.